JCSDA/jedi-docs/docs/overview/governance.rst

 code meant that some subroutine calls would be left dangling and possibly some global variables would be left in a unknown state.
 This was addressed with dummy routines that would be provided with the common code.
-Unfortunately, this approach doesn’t scale and quickly becomes unmanageable.
+Unfortunately, this approach doesn't scale and quickly becomes unmanageable.
 The solution was then to include everything in the shared code, which quickly became bloated, difficult to manage, and unpopular.